hobin-han/LeetCode/Problems/1249. Minimum Remove to Make Valid Parentheses/description.md

 - char
 	- new String(charArray)

-## Java remove item and replace it.
+## Remove char element and make it String and replace it.
 1. set empty character : `result[index] = '\u0000';`
 2. replace it to empty string : `new String(result).replace("\u0000", "");`